About TREX - the HPC Centre of Excellence for Quantum Chemistry

 TREX for Chemistry & Materials

 Quantum chemistry has become an indispensable tool in chemistry, physics, biology and materials science and the arrival of exascale computers in the coming years has the potential to increase that utility even further.
-However, this potential will not be realized unless existing software is radically redesigned so that it can fully exploit the massively parallel architectures on which exascale computers are based.
+However, this potential will not be realised unless existing software is radically redesigned so that it can fully exploit the massively parallel architectures on which exascale computers are based.
 The family of so-called Monte Carlo quantum chemistry methods are likely to play a major role in the redesign effort and it is essential that the leading Monte Carlo methodologists in Europe work closely with mainstream quantum chemistry software developers to ensure that their cutting-edge advances are made available to researchers quickly and efficiently.

 TREX for HPC